brimdata/zed/cmd/zar/README.md

 ```
 You can see the IPs, counts, and _path strings.

-At the bottom you'll also find a record describing the zdx layout.
-To see it:
+At the bottom you'll also find a record describing the microindex layout.
+To
+see it:

 ```
 zq -f table $ZAR_ROOT/20180324/1521911772.980384.zng.zar/custom.zng | tail -2